smokingpun/smokingpun.github.io/_posts/2015-05-01-Writing-an-effective-job-description.md

 ###3.
 Choose your words carefully

-Although it's a bit dated now, plenty of tech world job descriptions went through a phase where everyone needed to be a 'coding ninja' 'rockstar' 'or customer support hero'.
+Although it's a bit dated now, plenty of tech world job descriptions went through a phase where everyone needed to be a 'coding ninja,' 'rockstar' 'or customer support hero'.

 <img class="rockstar" src="/images/rockstar.png" alt="rockstar job advert">